wmk1/toll-road-blockchain-system/README.md

 and has:

-* has a modifier named `fromOwner` that rolls back the transaction if the transaction sender is not the owner.
+* a modifier named `fromOwner` that rolls back the transaction if the transaction sender is not the owner.
-* has a constructor that takes no parameter.
+* a constructor that takes no parameter.

 ### `Pausable`